lashoun/upgraded-fefates-randomizer/README.md

   -s SEED, --seed SEED  RNG seed
   -sp STAT_P, --stat-p STAT_P
-                        probability of editing stats in a variability pass -sadp SWAP_ATK_DEF_P, --swap-atk-de-p SWAP_ATK_DEF_P
+                        probability of editing stats in a variability pass -sadp SWAP_ATK_DEF_P, --swap-atk-def-p SWAP_ATK_DEF_P
-                        probability of swapping Str/Mag (higher one) with Def/Res (higher one) growths / stats / modifiers -sdrp SWAP_DEF_RES_P, --swap-def-res-p SWAP_DEF_RES_P
+                        probability of swapping Str/Mag (higher one) with Def/Res (higher one) growths / stats / modifiers
+  -sdrp SWAP_DEF_RES_P, --swap-def-res-p SWAP_DEF_RES_P
                         probability of swapping Def and Res growths / stats / modifiers -slp SWAP_LCK_P, --swap-lck-p SWAP_LCK_P
                         probability of swapping Lck and a random stat's growths / stats / modifiers; random if between 0 and 1, else [(Lck Growth)% and swap only if Lck is superior] -sssp SWAP_SKL_SPD_P, --swap-skl-spd-p SWAP_SKL_SPD_P
                         probability of swapping Skl and Spd growths / stats / modifiers -ssmp SWAP_STR_MAG_P, --swap-str-mag-p SWAP_STR_MAG_P
-                        probability of swapping Str and Mag growths / stats / modifiers; random if between 0 and 1, else according to class (coin flip for mixed classes)
-  -v, --verbose         print verbose stuff
+                        probability of swapping Str and Mag growths / stats / modifiers; random if between 0 and 1, else according to class (coin flip for mixed classes) -v, --verbose         print verbose stuff
 ```

 ### Example Custom Run
 ```
-python updated_randomizer.py -ba -bac -bc -bdc -bssmax 25 -bssmin 18 -dms -elsc -esc -g "Conquest" -gsmax 370 -gsmin 270 -mc 5 -ns 3
+python updated_randomizer.py -bssmax 27 -bssmin 18 -edbc -egd -elsc -epa -esc -g "Conquest" -gsmax 350 -gsmin 300 -mc 5 -ns 4
 ```

 This example command will ensure the following:
-- Anna will not be randomized
-- neither will Amiibo characters
-- neither will children characters
-- DLC classes will be banned
-- all units will have a total Lvl 1 base stats sum randomly sampled between 18 and 25
+- all units will have a total Lvl 1 base stats sum randomly sampled between 18 and 27
+- non-promoted units who are assigned a DLC class will get a fitting base class
-- unit models will not be swapped, i.e. they will appear as the original unit
+- DLC classes will not be gender-locked, but it might cause the randomizer to fail if a prepromoted unit gets a "wrong" DLC class
 - there will only be 2 staff-only characters (the retainer and an early recruit)
+- Mozu's replacement will have Aptitude
 - Corrin will have a sword-wielding final class
 - only Conquest replacement units will be updated; in particular, they should all have different final classes (except maybe children).
-- all units will have a total growth rates sum randomly sampled between 270 and 370
+- all units will have a total growth rates sum randomly sampled between 300 and 350
 - all unit stat modifiers will be increased by 5
-- all units will have 3 randomized skills
+- all units will have 4 randomized skills

 ## Troubleshooting